Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 ### Problem Description

-Several rule and group YAML files describe security requirements using organization-specific phrasing tied to DoD, even though the underlying requirement applies to any organization using the benchmark.
+Several rules and group YAML files describe security requirements using organization-specific phrasing tied to DoD, even though the underlying requirement applies to any organization using the benchmark.
 This includes generic concepts framed as a DoD-specific mandate (audit event capability descriptions), named DoD forms standing in for a generic process (System Authorization Access Request), and named DoD-only tooling and contact references baked into otherwise generic guidance (McAfee HBSS, cyber.mil).

 ### Expected Behavior

 Rule content should describe security requirements in policy-agnostic language.
-Where a concrete value genuinely differs by policy, it should be expressed through an XCCDF variable resolved per-profile, not hardcoded prose.
+Where a concrete value genuinely varies by policy, it should be expressed through an XCCDF variable resolved per profile, not as hardcoded prose.
 Where the underlying requirement applies universally, DoD-specific naming should simply be removed or generalized.

 ### Current Behavior